 Peachtree Corners is a northern suburb of Atlanta, Georgia’s state capital.
-Taking the form of a rough arc, it is bounded to the north and west by the parklands that envelop the Chattahoochee River.
+Taking the form of a rough arc, it is bounded to the north and west by the park lands that envelop the Chattahoochee River.

 Atlanta’s only planned suburb, Peachtree Corners has been rated as one of the best places to live in Georgia.
-This is largely thanks to its affluent ambience and proximity to a huge number of things to do, including in nearby Atlanta itself.
+This is largely thanks to its affluent ambiance and proximity to a huge number of things to do, including in nearby Atlanta itself.

 European settlement was some of the earliest in the area, and a school was already holding classes in 1827.
 It remained largely rural until the 1960s, and didn’t become a separate city until 2012.

 Here are the 15 best things to do in and around Peachtree Corners Georgia.

 1. Jones Bridge Park

 Named after a partially-lost bridge built in 1904 that crossed the Chattahoochee River, Jones Bridge Park spans slightly more than 12 hectares.

 Within it, there is a picnic pavilion and fishing zone over the river.
 However, the park’s best feature is probably its riverside location.
 The gentle sound of flowing water and mature tree cover makes for a lovely space to enjoy the great outdoors.

 The park is also the trail head for the five-mile Jones Bridge Park hiking trail, which loops around the local area.